Practical practise guidelines

 - Allow the breath to be even and steady - in and out through the nose

-- Try to be in the present, the now, focusing on the movement and how your body changes with the movement
+- Try to be in the present, the now, focusing on the movement and how your body and breath change with the movement

 - Let the mind be passive and calm.
 Try not to over think things